jorgeplatero/climate_report_airflow/README.md

-# relatorio_clima_airflow
+# climate_report_airflow
-Dataviz com relatório climático desenvolvido com Streamlit e automatizado com Airflow.
+Dataviz Streamlit containing a climate report and automated by Airflow.